-Numerous drugs are available to control the signs of osteoarthritis secondary to HD.
+Numerous drugs are available to control the signs of osteoarthritis secondary to Hip Dysplasia.
 Nonsteroidal anti-inflammatory pain relievers can be used during bouts of lameness.
 These drugs inhibit prostaglandin release which decreases the inflammatory process and therefore, less pain is produced.
 These medications can also be given an hour or so before known periods of exercise to decrease inflammation.
 Side effects may be seen in some dogs which include vomiting, diarrhea, and lack of appetite.
 Various alternative drug therapies known as disease-modifying osteoarthritis agents can be used.
 According to the manufacturers, these drugs work by providing the raw materials to enhance the synthesis of glycosaminoglycan and hyaluronate that cannot be adequately produced in the diseased arthritic joint.
 These are the molecules that form proteoglycan, which is an important constituent of the hyaline cartilage that lines the joint.
 These drugs may also enhance the synthesis of other macromolecules by cartilage cells that inhibit degradative enzymes produced within the arthritic joint.
 Controlled studies have been reported about the positive effects in people for osteoarthritis.
 No controlled studies, to date, have been reported on the clinical response when treating arthritis in dogs but clinically most dogs seem to respond.

 Oral disease-modifying osteoarthritis agents known as nutraceuticals are now on the market.
 These drugs take approximately one month to reach therapeutic levels in the bloodstream.
 Minimal to no side effects have been reported with their use.